 His Holiness the Dalai Lama is a man of peace.
 He has consistently advocated policies of non-violence, even in the face of extreme aggression.
 In 1989, he was awarded the Nobel Peace Prize “for advocating peaceful solutions based upon tolerance and mutual respect in order to preserve the historical and cultural heritage of his people”.

-His Holiness has travelled to and given Buddhist teachings in more than 67 countries.
+His Holiness has travelled to more than 67 countries giving Buddhist teachings.
 He has received over 150 awards, honorary doctorates and prizes in recognition of his message of peace, non-violence, inter-religious understanding, universal responsibility and compassion.
 He has also authored or co-authored more than 110 books.

 His Holiness has held dialogues with heads of different religions and participated in many events promoting inter-religious harmony and understanding.
 Since the mid-1980s, His Holiness has developed a dialogue with modern scientists in the fields of psychology, neurobiology, quantum physics and cosmology.
 This has led to a historic collaboration between Buddhist monks and world-renowned scientists to try to help individuals achieve peace of mind.